How to sell a house with code violation in Missouri hero Kansas City

 How can I address construction and zoning violations before selling?

-To fix construction and zoning violations, you need to bring the property up to code.
+You must bring the property up to code to fix construction and zoning violations.
 This might mean getting the right building permits and following local rules.
 A real estate expert can help guide you through this process.

 What should I know about selling a house as-is in Missouri?

 Selling a house as-is means you don’t have to make repairs.
-But you still need to tell buyers about any known problems, like environmental hazards or property violations.
+But you must still tell buyers about known problems, like environmental hazards or property violations.
 This option is often good for investors looking for a quick sale.

 Can unresolved violations affect my property’s price in Springfield, MO?